Fresh

 Like cherries.
 In liqueur.

-Glassy.
 Like Kirsch.

-Like black cherry sauce, warmed, reduced, then served late one Sunday afternoon.
+Like black cherry sauce, warmed, reduced.

 Like spiced German Christmas bread.
-Like stollen.

 Next to a bowl of milk chocolate pieces, on a heavy oak table.

-By four empty wooden chairs.
 In a house, in the country, with a cold white tile floor.

-The fragrance inside a wooden chest of drawers; their familiar anthropology.
+The fragrance inside a wooden chest of drawers; their familiar

 The fragrance of tiny cedar gift boxes found in an antique market.

-The fragrance of an antique market.
+Of an antique market.

 Of pipe boxes perfumed by ancient tobacco.